emsesp/EMS-ESP32/CONTRIBUTING.md

  - Create a Pull Request against the [**dev**](https://github.com/proddy/EMS-ESP/tree/dev) branch of EMS-ESP.

 1. All pull requests must be done against the dev branch.
+2. Make sure code is formatting per the `.clang-format`
-2. Only relevant files should be touched (Also beware if your editor has auto-formatting feature enabled).
+3. Only relevant files should be touched (Also beware if your editor has auto-formatting feature enabled).
-3. Only one feature/fix should be added per PR.
+4. Only one feature/fix should be added per PR.
-4. PRs that don't compile (fail in CI Tests) or cause coding errors will not be merged.
+5. PRs that don't compile (fail in CI Tests) or cause coding errors will not be merged.
 Please fix the issue.
 Same goes for PRs that are raised against older commit in dev - you might need to rebase and resolve conflicts.
-5. All pull requests should undergo peer review by at least one contributor other than the creator, excepts for the owner.
+6. All pull requests should undergo peer review by at least one contributor other than the creator, excepts for the owner.
-6. All pull requests should consider updates to the documentation.
+7. All pull requests should consider updates to the documentation.
-7. Pull requests that address an outstanding issue, particularly an issue deemed to be severe, should be given priority.
+8. Pull requests that address an outstanding issue, particularly an issue deemed to be severe, should be given priority.
-8. If a PR is accepted, then it should undergo review and updated based on the feedback provided, then merged.
+9. If a PR is accepted, then it should undergo review and updated based on the feedback provided, then merged.
-9. By submitting a PR, it is needed to use the provided PR template and check all boxes, performing the required tasks and accepting the CLA.
+10. By submitting a PR, it is needed to use the provided PR template and check all boxes, performing the required tasks and accepting the CLA.
-10. Pull requests that don't meet the above will be denied and closed.
+11. Pull requests that don't meet the above will be denied and closed.

 --------------------------------------